 - 1. Field office staff will attend one of your classes to share criteria to enter field, answer questions and discuss how to access the field application. - 2.
-Log into IPT and create a new password - 3.
-Fully fill out the field application and submit it within IPT, including an uploaded resume and unofficial transcript - 4.
-Set up a time to meet with field placement coordinator to discuss interests in the field once application is complete - 5.
-Fill out a "Request and Agreement for Work Site Placement" form if there is an interest to be placed at your place of work.
-A student may talk to the field coordinator about this option, and get the form from the field office. see "Placement in Work Settings" below - 6.
-After hearing where one is referred, call or email the point of contact within the week - 7.
-Contact the field office if there is any trouble getting through to an agency - 8.
-Go in for an interview at the agency - 9.
-Register for the field placement class
+Log into IPT and create a new password. - 3.
+Fully fill out the field application and submit it within IPT, including an uploaded resume and unofficial transcript. - 4.
+Set up a time to meet with Field Placement Coordinator or Field Director to discuss interests in the field once application is complete.

+- 5. Fill out a "Request and Agreement for Work Site Placement" form if there is an interest to be placed at your place of work.
+A student may talk to the Field Placement Coordinator about this option, and get the form from the field office. \See "Placement in Work Settings" below. - 6.
+After hearing where one is referred, call or email the point of contact within the week. - 7.
+Contact the Field Office if there is any trouble making contact with an agency. - 8.
+Go in for an interview at the agency. - 9.
+Register for the field seminar class.